List of GMA Network original programming

-GMA Network (Global Media Arts or simply GMA) is a free-to-air commercial broadcasting television and radio network in the Philippines, owned by GMA Network Inc. Headquartered on GMA Network Center in Diliman, Quezon City.
-The following is a list of original programming by GMA Network, since it began its television operations on October 29, 1961.
+GMA Network (Global Media Arts or simply GMA) is a free-to-air commercial broadcasting television and radio network in the Philippines, owned by GMA Network Inc. and headquartered at GMA Network Center in Diliman, Quezon City.
+The following is a list of original programming by GMA Network since it began its television operations on October 29, 1961.

 Current original programming

 Marian Rivera, host of the drama anthology series Tadhana.

+Dingdong Dantes, lead actor of the drama series The Master Cutter and host of the game show Family Feud and informative show Amazing Earth.

 Pokwang, host of the variety show TiktoClock.

-Boy Abunda, host of the talk shows Fast Talk with Boy Abunda and Cayetano in Action with Boy Abunda.
+Boy Abunda, host of the talk show Fast Talk with Boy Abunda.

-Dingdong Dantes, host of the game show Family Feud and informative show Amazing Earth.
+Vice Ganda, host of the talk show Gandang Gabi Vice.

 Ai-Ai delas Alas, judge of the reality show The Clash.

 Atom Araullo, host of the documentary shows The Atom Araullo Specials and I-Witness.

 Jessica Soho, host of the magazine show Kapuso Mo, Jessica Soho.